leob/ionic-quickstarter/README.md

 * Includes some commonly used features, for instance form validation using ng-messages
 * Provides workarounds for some well-known issues in Ionic apps

 These topics will be explained in detail below.

+My intention is to keep this starter app up to date with newer Ionic features and library/tool versions, and to add additional features and improvements where useful.

+For more information, read the [blog post](http://codepen.io/write/ionic-quickstarter-a-starter-app-with-an-improved-build-process-and-a-modular-app-structure/).

 First I will explain how to install and use the starter app.

-## Installation
+## Installation and usage

 To install the starter app, execute the following commands.
 In the commands below the new app is called 'myapp', please replace this by the name you want to use for your app.